Matlock, Derbyshire: Heritage

 Peak Rail, a preserved railway, runs steam trains on a section of the closed line between Matlock, Darley Dale and Rowsley.
 Previously it used its own station, Matlock Riverside, a short distance to the north of the mainline station; however, from 2011, both Peak Rail and trains on the Derwent Valley Line share the same station.

 Buses

-The town is well served by bus routes, operated by High Peak Buses, Hulleys of Baslow and Stagecoach Yorkshire.
+The town is well served by bus routes, operated by High Peak Buses and Stagecoach Yorkshire.

 Roads

 The A6, which links Carlisle with Luton, passes through the town; it provides access to Manchester, Stockport, Buxton, Bakewell and Derby.

 Bank Road Tram

 In 1893, Matlock Cable Tramway was built up Bank Road from Crown Square at Matlock Bridge to Wellington Street (at the top of Bank Road) with a stop halfway up at Smedley Street where Smedley's Hydro (built by John Smedley) was situated.
 Conceived by Job Smith, the tram was inspired by San Francisco's famous cable cars and cost £20,000.
 When it was built, it was the steepest tramway in the world at a gradient of 1 in 5½ and it rose 300 ft.
 The fare was tuppence up and one penny down.
 It closed in 1927, after losing business to cars and buses.